Instructions for the Competitive Bid Process for Expiring Grazing Permits

 Introduction – Grazing permits on Utah Trust Lands are generally valid for a 15 year term.
 When a grazing permit expires, typically on June 30th of the year, competing bids on the expiring permit will be accepted by the Agency from April 1 through April 30, or the next working day if either of these days is a holiday or weekend.

-Expiring Permits – All permits which are expiring and those which have been cancelled and remain available are posted on the Agency’s website by January.
+Expiring Permits – All permits which are expiring and cancelled permit which are available are posted on the Agency’s website by February 1 of each year.

-Finding an Expiring Permit – Expiring grazing permits located on the Agency website can be found under the Grazing Section in the Surface Business Group.
+Finding an Expiring Permit – Expiring grazing permits are located by clicking on the link above.
 A link can also be found in the News Feed section of the website.
 The expiring grazing permits are organized by County.
 Under each expiring grazing permit, additional information is available such as acres, AUMs, livestock type and season of use, and the type of assessment fee applicable to the permit.

 Grazing Assessment Type – Certain trust lands are categorized as High Value Grazing Lands.
 These lands are usually, but not necessarily contained in one of the many larger land blocks around the state.
 These lands, noted as Block on the expiring grazing permit table, have an assessment fee that is somewhat higher than the typical scattered section which is noted as Standard on the table.
 Contact the permit administrator for information on current assessments.

-Submitting a Competing Application – A competing grazing permit application must be submitted on forms available on the website or at any Agency office.
+Submitting a Competing Application – A competing grazing permit application must be submitted on forms available on the website through the link below or at any Agency office.
 The application must be accompanied by a non-refundable application fee, a one-time bonus bid, and a range improvement reimbursement if applicable.
 A copy of the brand registration card is also required.

 Range Improvements – If a range improvement, for which the current permittee paid all or a portion of the costs, exists on the permitted land, a competing bidder must submit an amount sufficient to reimburse the current permittee.
 To determine this amount, a competing bidder will have to contact the permit administrator.